This course is taken over one year (two evenings a week). Short courses (CPD) with accreditation are also available.

 Learn more about what's it's like to study in Manchester as part of Humanities, Languages and Social Science.

-The next Online Open Day will take place on 11 July 2018
+The next Postgraduate Open Day will take place in November 2018